tanabee/gas-codelab/docs/codelab.md

 ### 4. Confirm your Gmail

-Open [Gmail](https://mail.google.com) in your browser and confirm to receiv emails.
+Open [Gmail](https://mail.google.com) in your browser and confirm to receive emails.
+It's completed preparation.

 ## Create project